SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 in the body of the protocol declaration.
 Protocol method declarations have the same form as function declarations, with two exceptions: They don't include a function body, and you can't provide any default parameter values as part of the function declaration.
-To see examples of conforming types that implement the method requirements of a protocol, see :ref:`Protocols_InstanceMethods`.
+For examples of conforming types that implement the method requirements of a protocol, see :ref:`Protocols_InstanceMethods`.

 As with protocol property declarations,